skrey/yellow-extensions/source/publish/README.md

 ## How to make an extension

 Start with an [example feature](https://github.com/schulle4u/yellow-extension-helloworld), [example theme](https://github.com/schulle4u/yellow-extension-basic) or [example language](https://github.com/datenstrom/yellow-extensions/tree/master/source/english).
 This will show you which files and settings are required.
 Every extension needs an `extension.ini` file with extension settings.
 Please make sure that your extension follows our coding and documentation standards.
-It's not important which standard we use, but that we all use the same one.
-Ideally, we can dive quickly into any code and work on it together.
+It's not important which standard we use, but that we all use a common one.
+Ideally, you can dive quickly into any code and work with us.
 Upload your extension to GitHub, let us know if you need help.

 ## How to publish an extension